HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

 i.e. a communication channel for actors and a storage for state management (e.g. token equivalency and transaction proposals).
 This could be changed to use a nano-contract, where it can handle events, listing tx proposals and federation with a changing number of participants with 0 downtime.
 Using nano-contracts would also enable very low cost deployment and infrastructure of bridges to new EVM compatible chains and allow for security updates to take effect on all bridges.

+# Unresolved questions
+[unresolved-questions]: #unresolved-questions

+- We require APIs on the headless wallet to create, mint and melt tokens.
+- We require a way to start a MultiSig wallet in the lib without a seed or private key.
+  - It should not be a read-only instance since it can send transactions (from gathered signatures)